AI-Native Development

 For decades, software engineering assumed an implicit hierarchy.
 Business requirements were advisory documents.
 Architecture diagrams were helpful guides.
 The compiled, executable code was the only source of truth that actually mattered.

-AI changes this dynamic completely.
-When you hand an AI coding assistant a loosely defined prompt, you expose a fundamental reality: the bottleneck in software development was never writing code.
+AI changes this completely.
+When you hand an AI coding assistant a loosely defined prompt, you expose something that was always true: the bottleneck in software development was never writing code.
 It was always communicating intent with sufficient precision.

 70%